 Because the unit can be split into two pieces the designers located most of the inputs and outputs at an angle on top back of the receiver itself.
 The speaker outputs are located on the back of the amp section.
 There are outputs for three sets of speakers.

 While the Rotel name may not be as well know as Pioneer or Sansui it has held its own with regards to price.
-Both the Pioneer SX-1250 and the Rotel RX-1603 run about $1100.00 when fully restored.
-Of course, unrestored units in good working condition sell for less at around $600 to $900.
-So, if you want to veer a little bit away from the mainstream and want monster receiver power then the Rotel RX-1603 just might be the receiver for you.
+Both the Pioneer SX-1250 and the Rotel RX-1603 run about the same price when fully restored.
+So, if you want to veer a little bit away from the mainstream, and want monster receiver power, then the Rotel RX-1603 just might be the receiver for you.